Exploratory Data Analysis (EDA)

 data = pd.read_csv('/content/drive/MyDrive/Data Science/CDS-07-Machine Learning & Deep Learning/06.
 Machine Learning Model /07_Support Vector Machines/SVM Class /Test_loan_approved.csv')

-• See first five rows
+See the first five rows

 data.head()

-• See last five rows
+See the last five rows

 data.tail()